 Assertive Community Treatment (ACT)

 - National ACT Virtual Meetings.
 The Northwest MHTTC is partnering with the Institute for Best Practices at the University of North Carolina to host and facilitate regular meetings for ACT teams and ACT stakeholders.
-The associated Virtual Discussion Forum contains more information, resources, strategies used across teams, and the recordings of past meetings.
+For resources from past meetings visit our web page for these National ACT Virtual Meetings; for recordings of past meetings, strategies used across teams, and more information please visit the associated Virtual Discussion Forum.

 Cognitive Behavioral Therapy for Psychosis (CBTp)

 Cognitive Behavioral Therapy for Psychosis (CBTp) ePrimer.
 This 3-hour self-paced course, led by Dr. Sarah Kopelovich, is open to all types of providers and is designed to serve as a primer in foundational concepts related to Cognitive Behavioral Therapy (CBT) and its application to psychotic symptoms and experiences.

 Clinical Innovations in Telehealth Learning Series: Telehealth and Cognitive Behavioral Therapy for Psychosis (CBTp).
 This hour-long webinar serves to help practitioners consider critical intervention targets and high-yield motivational, cognitive, and behavioral strategies that are amenable to telephonic encounters, telehealth, or digital accompaniment.
 The strategies that were selected are appropriate for delivery in any combination of the aforementioned modalities.

 Group CBTp by Teletherapy.
 This one-hour webinar addresses the key questions of: How is group CBTp different or the same via teletherapy?
 What problems can arise and how to resolve them?
 Does it work as well as in person?